andreasmang/claire/README.md

 ## News

-We have released a GPU version of CLAIRE.
+**08/28/2020** We have released a GPU version of CLAIRE.
 If you are interested in using our new (multi-node multi-)GPU version, switch to the **GPU branch**.
+If you are interested in learning more about the GPU version of CLAIRE, check out our [publications](doc/README-REFERENCES.md).

 ## License